SymbianMoe/symbian-hotreload/README.md

 ## License

-This product is MIT licensed.
-Please make sure you give credit and include this license in your product.
+This script is MIT licensed.
+Please make sure you give credit and include this license in your server.